Order by noon for same-day delivery · Mon–Sat across Los Angeles

 Fresh lavender works best in weddings that want atmosphere, not only color.
 It brings scent, texture, and a little looseness, which keeps formal flowers from feeling stiff.

 In most designs, lavender should support the palette instead of carrying it alone.
-A full scheme built only around lavender can start to feel one-note.
-It usually looks better woven through roses, peonies, lisianthus, sweet peas, or airy greenery.
+It usually looks better woven through roses, peonies, lisianthus, sweet peas, or airy greenery than used as the whole story.

 Where it works best